 Welcome to my blog.
-I document my adventures in travel, food and experiences while living in Oahu.
-Hope you enjoy our beautiful islands!
+I document my adventures in travel, style, and food.
+Hope you have a nice stay!

 These schools also apply to children staying at the Schofield Inn, the following have been designated as temporary schools: